-- Celebrate diversity by completing the Acrostic poem – Diversity activity sheet (PDF 380.9 kB).
+- Promote diversity by completing the Acrostic poem – Diversity activity sheet (PDF 383 KB).

 - Explore ‘able’ words by completing the A celebration of ability – word match (PDF 318.4 kB) or A celebration of ability – missing letters activity sheet (PDF 219.5 kB).
 Note: select the one that is most appropriate for your learning level.

 - Experience a different form of communication (Braille) by completing the Communicating with Braille (PDF 427.1 kB) activity sheet.